Skip to Content

 <button class="px-4 py-2 bg-blue-500 text-white rounded"> Click me </button>

-Save your file and the CSS regenerates automatically with only the utilities you use.
+The CSS regenerates on save (and on first request if missing) with only the utilities you use.
 Works on hyperclay.com and Hyperclay Local.

 Multi-Tenant Apps